ryumiyax/TaikoArcadeLoader/README.md

 To compile TaikoArcadeLoader, you'll need to install [MSVC](https://aka.ms/vs/17/release/vs_BuildTools.exe).

-Loading this project in cliON or vscode with the cmake tools addon should then allow you to build the project.
+Loading this project in CLion or VSCode with the cmake tools addon should then allow you to build the project.
+Do note that the .sln files created after you run the configure command CAN be opened using Visual Studio or Rider.
 If you want to build yourself, here are some instructions on how to do this from a cmd shell.

 Clone this repository, open *cmd* and run the following commands: